 Sometimes, people use the word “Farmer’s Cheese” to refer dry-curd cottage cheese.
 You have to try to guess what your recipe means.

 Some Farmer’s Cheeses will slice and shred, others will crumble.
-Some people like to eat as is or in sandwiches, though it really doesn’t have much flavour of its own.
+Some people like to eat it as is or in sandwiches, though it really doesn’t have much flavour of its own.
 Generally, though, it is used in cooking.

 Dry-curd cottage cheese, well-drained cottage cheese, Monterey Jack, Muenster.